linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 3.md

 Remember that the the semi-annual yield is given by:  $y_{sa} = 2 \cdot \left (e^{\frac{y}{2}}-1 \right)$.

-In the case of the fixed rate perpetual bond,           the bond maturity and cashflows extend to "infinity",           so the [[Arbitrage Pricing of Derivatives|pricing]] formula simplifies in terms of $y_{sa}$ to
+In the case of the fixed rate perpetual bond,           the bond maturity and cashflows extend to "infinity",           so the [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) formula simplifies in terms of $y_{sa}$ to
 $$\begin{align}
 B_{0}^{\infty}=B (0,           c,          \infty,           y)=\sum_{k=1}^{\infty}\frac{c}{2}\cdot e^{-k\cdot\frac{y}{2}} =  \frac{c}{2 \cdot \left (e^{\frac{y}{2}}-1 \right)}=\frac{c}{y_{sa}},
 \end{align}$$